 The Government’s Action Plan for Adult Social Care during the coronavirus outbreak includes a commitment to publish specific guidance for social care service providers and for family carers of autistic adults.
 Detailed resources and information for care providers, family carers and professionals who work with autistic adults are being prepared.
 The plan adds that councils and the NHS need to ensure continued support for young people who will be transitioning from children’s to adult services during the outbreak.
 See section 3 of the plan – click here

-Official guidance about social distancing (including easy-read guides and guidance in South Asian languages, Arabic, Chinese, French, Polish and Portuguese) – click here
+Official guidance about social distancing – click here

 Beating the Virus is a short, free wordless story, to help people to understand what to do if they have coronavirus and how to keep yourself and those you care about safe – click here to download it

-Berkshire Healthcare NHS Trust has produced a coronavirus symptom checker for people with learning disabilities, which can be used by relatives and carers – click here
+Berkshire Healthcare NHS Trust has produced a coronavirus symptom checker for people with learning disabilities, which can be used by relatives and carers, and has information about mental health and wellbeing – click here

 The National Autistic Society has compiled a range of information to help autistic people and their families during the coronavirus outbreak – click here